-Write at G the amount (if any) of any unrealised loss made on the revaluation of assets and liabilities to fair value that may arise as a result of the adoption of Australian equivalents to the international financial reporting standards.
+Write at G the amount of any unrealised loss made on the revaluation of assets and liabilities to fair value that may arise as a result of the adoption of Australian equivalents to the international financial reporting standards.

-- Adjustments for tax purposes are made at item 7. - An unrealised loss that is not deductible is added back at W Non-deductible expenses item 7. - Any net capital gain for taxation purposes is included at A Net capital gain item 7. - Any net capital loss is included with any unapplied capital losses carried forward to later income years and is written at V Net capital losses carried forward to later income years item 12.
+- Include any unrealised loss on the revaluation of a financial arrangement to fair value deductible under the TOFA rules at L Expenses from financial arrangements (TOFA) item 6 instead of at G. - Adjustments for tax purposes are made at item 7. - An unrealised loss that is not deductible is added back at W Non-deductible expenses item 7. - Any net capital gain for taxation purposes is included at A Net capital gain item 7. - Any net capital loss is included with any unapplied capital losses carried forward to later income years and is written at V Net capital losses carried forward to later income years item 12.